zhaomh1998/snowball-thrower/README.md

-# Automated buying item and consume for trust grinding in Xenoblade Chronicles 2 on Arduino
+# Automated buying item for reselling on other islands in Animal Crossing New Horizons by Arduino

 ### How to use
 Upload the compiled joystick.bin into Arduino from it's DFU mode, then plug in your Arduino to Nintendo Switch Type-C port through a Type-C to USB converter or plug into USB port on Nintendo Switch dock.
-In game, walk close enough to a store so that pressing "A" opens the store.
-Arduino will act as a automated joystick that buys max amount of the first item in the store, and consume that pouch item 20 times on the first character, then repeat.
+In game, open a store and put cursor to an item, so that pressing "A" starts the buying process.
+Arduino will act as a automated joystick that buys 5*60 times the certain item in the store with the buy 5 option, and exit the store.
+The user should take care of the rest (going back to own island / travel to friend's island)

 ### Uploading code to Arduino
 #### Windows